-AccuRx Patient Triage: New eConsult trial at Chrisp Street
+AccuRx Patient Triage: New Online Consultation trial at Chrisp Street

-We are trialling a new e-consultation platform from accuRx to make the e-consulting experience smoother and simpler for our patients.
+We recently introduced a new online consultation platform from accuRx to make the online consulting experience smoother and simpler for our patients.
 We would be most grateful if our patients can help us and themselves by using accuRx patient triage.

-We also highly encourage CSHC patients to send us an e-Consult for any routine healthcare issues.
+We also highly encourage CSHC patients to send us an Online Consultation for any routine healthcare issues.
 For any urgent health enquiries, please call 111 or go online at https://111.nhs.uk/.
 If you have a medical emergency, please dial 999.
 Thank you for your support and understanding.

 The NHS in London is very busy as coronavirus infection rates continue to be high, but we’ll help you get urgent care when you need it.